 Another reason for my ac blowing warm air is clogged drains.
 The moisture that the AC removes from the air is supposed to be expelled through a drain line.
 If this line gets blocked due to debris or dirt, the water can go back and damage the AC’s system.
 In a worst-case scenario, the water leaks and goes through the walls and ceilings, as well as furnishings.
 This leads to mold growth if not discovered right away.

 Solution: Some clogs are relatively easy for you to fix.
 If the blockage is visible when you look at the drainpipe, you can remove it manually wearing protective gloves.
 You can also use a vinegar solution once a month to avoid any build up in the drain lines.
+Or, turning to drain cleaning services can be quite helpful in this kind of situations.

 Almost all the causes of air conditioner problems can be prevented with regular maintenance.
 Aside from extending the lifespan of your AC, it can reduce your energy bills by improving your unit’s energy efficiency.
 Have your AC technician tune up and inspect your system every spring, before powering it up for the first time.
 With this, you will never have to experience your AC blowing warm air in the house when summer comes.